• Girlsnbeauty Icons

 Shorter cycles

 Your uterine lining will be thinner if your estrogen levels are low.
 It might result in lighter bleeding and last only for a few days.
-It is a common problem in the earlier stage of perimenopause.
+It is a common problem in the earlier stages of perimenopause.

 What can you do?

-You can use leakage protection like pads, liners or period underwear if you are worried about the unpredictable and short period.
+You can use leakage protection like pads, liners, or period underwear if you are worried about the unpredictable and short period.

-When to see your doctor?
+When do you see your doctor?

 See your doctor if you are experiencing the following things:

-• heavy bleeding due to which you have to change your tampon or pad every hour
+- heavy bleeding, due to which you have to change your tampon or pad every hour

-• bleeding last more than the seven days
+- bleeding lasts more than seven days

-• bleeding that cannot be spotted happens more frequently more than every three weeks
+- bleeding that cannot be spotted happens more frequently, more than every three weeks